Pyomo/pyomo/doc/OnlineDocs/explanation/analysis/nlp_initialization/nlp_initialization.rst

 ----------------------------

-This method builds a piecewise linear (PWL) approximation of the model, solves it, and initializes the NLP solver at the solutin.
+This method builds a piecewise linear (PWL) approximation of the model, solves it, and initializes the NLP solver at the solution.
 If the NLP solver does not converge, then the PWL approximation will be refined by adding additional "segments".
 This is repeated until either a feasible solution is found or the iteration limit is reached.